About Us

 Curriculum Development

-We create and distribute high-quality, standards-aligned learning materials in computer science, AI, and digital citizenship for K-12 classrooms and community programs.
+We create and distribute high-quality, standards-aligned learning materials in computer science, AI, cybersecurity, and digital citizenship for Higher Ed, K-12 classrooms, and workforce programs.

 Educator Support